-- Electrical & Industrial Maintenance and Refrigeration & Climate Control classes are scheduled between 8:00 A.M. - 1:30 P.M., Monday through Thursday. - Combination Welding classes are scheduled between 8:00 A.M.
-1:45 P.M, Monday through Thursday. - Commercial Truck Driving classes are scheduled 8:00 A.M.
-3:00 P.M., Monday through Friday. - Although every effort is made to schedule classes for the students' convenience, New Castle School of Trades reserves the right to alter schedules so that proper facilities, equipment, and faculty are available.
+- Electrical & Industrial Maintenance and Refrigeration & Climate Control classes are scheduled between 8:00 A.M.
+1:30 P.M., Monday through Thursday. - Combination Welding classes are scheduled between 8:00 A.M.
+1:45 P.M, Monday through Thursday. - Although every effort is made to schedule classes for the students' convenience, New Castle School of Trades reserves the right to alter schedules so that proper facilities, equipment, and faculty are available.